jstolarek/jstolarek.github.io/pages/projects.md

 Projects
 ========

-Below is a list of projects and libraries I am or have been involved with.
+Below is a list of projects and libraries I have been involved with.

   * **Skye: A programming language bridging theory and practice for scientific data curation**